This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 When Does a Potato Plant Flower?

 Keep in mind that depending on the variety of a potato plant, it can take approximately ten to 17 weeks to mature.
 Check the maturity time when purchasing potato seeds from a given company.
 I have a habit of marking the date I planted on my calendar to help me keep track of the date I planted the potato seeds.
-Tracking helps you figure out the exact harvest time.
+Tracking enables you to figure out the exact harvest time.

 Must You Wait for the Potatoes to Flower Before Digging Them Up?